 This service is created to evaluate websites based on different factors, including design, usability, content quality, and the creativity of their authors.
+It reflects the best web design trends.
 Awwwards has been working since 2009, and its jury has proven to be highly professional.
 Recognition from this service means that developers have managed to stand out from the crowd and create something unique.
+Award-winning website designers are then greatly valuable on the market.
+This is why companies and designers are interested in how to win Awwwards.

 How do they evaluate?